Knowledge base

-This guide details how to back up the data from your folders and nodes Jelastic Cloud via the OpenStack Swift protocol on Swiss Backup, the backup solution in an independent Swiss cloud.
+This guide details how to back up the data from your folders and nodes on Jelastic Cloud using the OpenStack Swift protocol on Swiss Backup, the backup solution in an independent Swiss cloud.

-- To back up the data, an extension for Virtuozzo (Jelastic Cloud) is available in the node addons.
+- To back up the data, an extension for Virtuozzo (Jelastic Cloud) is available in the node's add-ons.

 - Learn more about the extension (add-on) on Github.

-- Do not look for the extension in the Marketplace, it is not there.
+- Do not search for the extension in the Marketplace, as it is not available there.

 Configure the Swiss Backup extension on Jelastic Cloud